 In 1965, the General Assembly created the Tennessee State School Bond Authority (the "Authority"), pursuant to Sections 49-3-1201 et seq., Tennessee Code Annotated.
 The Authority is a corporate governmental agency and instrumentality of the State.
 The Authority is authorized to issue its bonds and notes to finance capital outlay programs for higher educational facilities which may be required or convenient for the purposes of The University of Tennessee, including its branches and divisions, and for the purposes of the institutions of higher education under the supervision and administration of the Tennessee Board of Regents of the State University and Community College System of the State of Tennessee.
 In 1980, the General Assembly further authorized the Authority to issue its bonds or notes to provide funds for the making of student loans by the Tennessee Student Assistance Corporation; however, no such bonds or notes have been issued for this purpose.
-The Authority also is authorized to issue Qualified Zone Academy Bonds ("QZAB") and Qualified School Construction Bonds ("QSCB") to finance improvement loans to cities and counties for qualifying K-12 schools for capital projects.
+The Authority also was authorized to issue Qualified Zone Academy Bonds ("QZAB") and Qualified School Construction Bonds ("QSCB") to finance improvement loans to cities and counties for qualifying K-12 schools for capital projects.
+The final QZABs matured on December 28, 2020.

 Generally, all outstanding higher educational facility debt obligations of the Authority are secured by financing charges payable under contracts and agreements entered into by the Authority and the Board of Trustees of The University of Tennessee and the Tennessee Board of Regents of the State University and Community College System of the State of Tennessee, as successor to the State Board of Education; legislative appropriations; and certain funds and accounts established by the Higher Educational Facilities General Bond Resolutions of the Authority.
-The QZABs and QSCBs are part of a Federal government program in which a Federal income tax credit is given to investors in lieu of interest on the bonds.
+The QSCBs are part of a Federal government program in which a Federal income tax credit is given to investors in lieu of interest on the bonds.
 For certain of the QSCBs, a Federal income tax credit is given to bondholders in lieu of the payment of interest on bonds, and in certain other QSCBs an election is made by the Authority to receive direct interest subsidy payments from the United States Treasury, which if not needed to cure defaults under loan agreements with the borrowers, are transferred to them.
-The QZABs and QSCBs are secured by a general obligation pledge of the borrowers and a pledge of unobligated State-shared taxes of the borrowers.
+The QSCBs are secured by a general obligation pledge of the borrowers and a pledge of unobligated State-shared taxes of the borrowers.

-As of August 31, 2019, the Authority had outstanding \$1,498,245,000 (unaudited) aggregate principal amount of higher educational facility bonds, \$193,739,157 (unaudited) of higher educational facility revolving credit facility, and \$30,145,000 (unaudited) aggregate principal amount of QZAB bonds.
-As of August 31, 2019, the total par amount of QSCBs outstanding was \$389,440,000 (unaudited).
-A sinking fund has been established for the retirement of the QSCBs, and \$207,918,938 (unaudited) was the book value of assets on deposit as of August 31, 2019.
+As of May 31, 2021, the Authority had outstanding \$1,661,130,000 (unaudited) aggregate principal amount of higher educational facility bonds and \$116,385,690 (unaudited) of higher educational facility revolving credit facility.
+As of May 31, 2021, the total par amount of QSCBs outstanding was \$389,440,000 (unaudited).
+A sinking fund has been established for the retirement of the QSCBs, and \$257,271,154 (unaudited) was the book value of assets on deposit as of May 31, 2021.